-As a long-time athletic coach and guide, and for the past twenty-five years a college and university student and professor, teaching and mentoring have been a part of my life for close to forty years.
+As a long-time athletic coach and guide, and for thirty years a college and university graduate student and professor, teaching and mentoring have been a part of my life for over forty years.

 At the biennial conference of the Association for the Study of Literature and Environment in 2013 I received the first ASLE Excellence in Mentoring Award.
 This award recognized my twelve years of service as the Program Director of the Mentoring Program for ASLE.
 As our association has grown to become a diverse international community I have worked tirelessly to develop international mentoring opportunities for students from around the world, including England, France, Germany, Austria, England, Korea, China, Japan, Ghana, Kenya, Turkey, Sri Lanka, India, Australia, New Zealand, Mexico, Canada, and Argentina.

 The Mentoring Program, a cornerstone of ASLE’s community-building efforts since the inception of our organization.
 In addition to expanding international mentoring, the Program has grown in significant ways under my leadership: